<img src="https://ws.zoominfo.com/pixel/pIUYSip8PKsGpxhxzC1V" width="1" height="1" style="display: none;">

 A compliance review, also known as compliance monitoring or compliance testing, is the practice of conducting informal audits on current processes to find out whether people are following compliance requirements or if there is a problem with a particular process.

 This differs from an audit in several ways.
 First, a compliance review isn’t conducted by an independent party.
 It’s performed by the compliance department.
-This is often done with checklists to guide compliance staff through what needs to be reviewed.
+This is often done with checklists to guide compliance staff through what needs to be reviewed based on key compliance indicators.

 Second, compliance reviews are done on more of an ad hoc basis and aren’t necessarily planned and scheduled in advance like an audit.
 Third, results are reported to the department head, who then decides if findings are critical enough to be brought to the board.